colatocd/AnimalGuess/README.md

    - If you think it doesn't match, tap the "No" button.

 4. **Correct Answer**:
-   - If you answer correctly, the screen will show the right animal match.
+   - This is an example of the correct animal image matching the question, answering this correctly increases your score by 1.

    ![Correct Answer](images/right.png)

 5. **Wrong Answer**:
-   - If your answer is incorrect, the game will display the wrong choice.
+   - This is an example of the wrong animal image matching the question, answering this correctly makes you go to the next question without increasing your score.

    ![Wrong Answer](images/wrong.png)